README.md

 Quick Start

-You can try a relatively recent build of the quay.io/jupyter/base-notebook image on mybinder.org.
+You can try the quay.io/jupyter/base-notebook image on https://mybinder.org.
 Otherwise, the examples below may help you get started if you have Docker installed, know which Docker image you want to use, and want to launch a single Jupyter Application in a container.

 The User Guide on ReadTheDocs describes additional uses and features in detail.